Derek Harvey: Coordination with Lev Parnas

-On January 17, 2020, text messages released by the House indicated that Harvey coordinated with Ukrainian-American Lev Parnas to obtain negative information against Trump's political opponent Joe Biden and to bolster the discredited claims that it was the Ukraine and not Russia that interfered in the 2016 election.
+On January 17, 2020, text messages released by the House indicated that Harvey coordinated with Ukrainian-American Lev Parnas to obtain negative information against Trump's political opponent Joe Biden and to bolster the discredited claims that it was Ukraine and not Russia that interfered in the 2016 election.
 The messages added weight to claims made in 2019 by Parnas's attorney that Harvey met with Rudy Giuliani, Lev Parnas, and their associates at the Trump hotel in Washington, D.C.
 Further that Harvey cancelled a trip to meet with Ukrainian officials in person to avoid having to disclose the meeting with Congressman Adam Schiff and that he phoned and Skyped instead.

 Harvey sued CNN, Lev Parnas and Parnas's attorney for defamation in October 2020, claiming they had falsely accused him of criminal, unethical, and dishonest conduct.
 The case was dismissed by federal judge Richard Bennett on February 17, 2021.
 Two days later, a similar defamation suit filed by Nunes against CNN was dismissed by federal judge Laura Taylor Swain.
 In April 2021, Bennett found Harvey and his attorney had acted in bad faith and ordered them to pay CNN's court costs and legal fees.

 Washington County, Maryland

 In 2022, Derek Harvey was elected to serve a four year term on the Board of County Commissioners in Washington County, Maryland.
 His position will expire in 2026.
+In August 2025, Harvey said he intended to run for re-election though he hadn't yet filed his candidacy.
+Harvey resigned from the Board of County Commissioners effective February 26, 2026.
+The commissioners announced that "In his resignation letter, he cited new business opportunities that better align with the needs of his family and long-term professional goals as the reason for his departure."